New visitors policy

 - Birth Centre – 1 designated birth partner during labour and birth.

 - Outpatient clinic and imaging appointments – Patients only.
-Newborns can accompany the mother.
+Babies up to 12 months can accompany the mother.
 Partner or support person can drop off patient and if possible may use audio/video call during appointment.
 They cannot wait in the hospital.

 - Strictly no children – Unless they are a patient, children under 18 years of age will not be able to enter our hospitals.